 I do participate in affiliate programs, including Amazon Affiliates, and may earn a small commission if products are purchased through links on the site.

 How Do You Know If You Have Oily Skin Or Dehydrated Skin?

-First, you have to make sure that you actually have dehydrated skin.
-Both of these conditions can make your face have a lot of extra shine, so it can be hard to tell the difference.
+First, you have to make sure that you have dehydrated skin.
+Both of these conditions can make your face a lot of extra shine, so it can be hard to tell the difference.
 To determine whether you have oily skin or dehydrated skin, you need to look for signs of dehydrated skin.
-If you don’t have dehydrated skin, it means that your skin is just oily.
+If you don’t have dehydrated skin, your skin is just oily.